Stroke Center in Idaho Falls, Idaho

 Stroke data is analyzed and reported regularly to achieve continuous improvement, exceed standards of care, improve patient outcomes, and maintain certification.

-Additionally, we're proud to be recognized five years in a row by the American Heart Association and American Stroke Association with the Stroke Gold Plus award for excellence in implementing the Get With The Guidelines® program.
+Additionally, we're proud to be designated as a Stroke Level II+ Center by Idaho Time Sensitive Emerency Council.
+EIRMC has also been recognized five years in a row by the American Heart Association and American Stroke Association with the Stroke Gold Plus award for excellence in implementing the Get With The Guidelines® program.

 Learn more about our stroke outcome measurements.